A superb toothbrush, that is arguably better than models more expensive than this.

 Typically online retailers stock a much broader range as do some of the supermarkets, but these products are often reserved for online purchase only.

 We purchased our review unit from Boots, but you should be able to source from retailers like Amazon, who are often very well priced with free delivery options.
-You can jump to more online purchase options here.

 Why should you listen to us?

 Electric Teeth is an independent organisation with a mission to simplify dental health.